manfredspitze/python-templates/marp/marp-slide-template.md

 theme: gaia
 paginate: true

-header: 'This is the header'
+// header: 'This is the header'
-footer: 'Career Tech'
+footer: 'Unit name'
 ---

 # First Slide